 What is wrong with any of those as explanations for the bible texts being in the shape they're in?
 Maybe it got written down wrong or something.
 Maybe, just maybe, it got written down wrong.
 That explains... ummm let me see,....
 EVERYTHING, and requires no leaps of logic, no invented narrative glue, no convoluted excuses, no reliance on mysterious inconceivable underhand moves by an invisible deity who deemed it better to have his central, most important message to his favored species become filled with EVEN apparent errors, conflicts, and contradictions.

 How NOT to respond to this movie:

 a) By assuming that I have not looked into these contradictions with any level of depth and accusing me of not having tried to understand any kind of "deeper meaning".
-Wherever possible, I consulted christians' explanations of what they like to refer to as "so-called contradictions" and errors.
-I've looked at the explanations.
+Wherever possible, I consulted christians' explanations.
 I've given them a good go.
 They're just shit.

 Extraordinary claims require extraordinary evidence.
 That which can be asserted without evidence can be discarded without evidence.

 I know, and actually find to have some weight, the New Testament apologists' conundrum - namely that if all of the gospel accounts really did match exactly, then critics of the bible would instantly accuse the authors of having conspired together.
 So, if there are inconsistencies it counts against the bible, and if there were no inconsistencies, it would still count against the bible.